-Social media recommendations now serve to provide consumers with much needed "social proof" on the advisability of their intended purchases.
-Decisions HOW HUMANS THINK, FEEL, AND ACT CONSUMER DECISION MAKING Rational and Emotional Choosing-It is a Privilege.
-It is a Hassie.
+CONSUMER DECISION MAKING Rational and Emotional Choosing-It Is a Privilege.
+It Is a Hassle.

-ON BUMBLE, THERE ARE PLENTY OF OPTIONS: NOW SWIPE RIGHT CAREFULLY You can sign up with your Facebook account or just with your phone number.
+ON BUMBLE, THERE ARE PLENTY OF OPTIONS: NOW SWIPE RIGHT CAREFULLY

+You can sign up with your Facebook account or just with your phone number.
 If you sign up with Facebook, the app automatically builds your profile using your Facebook information.
-Here are four sample profiles: In the event of a zombie apocalypse, I'd immediately seek them out and get myself turned, and guickly work my way up to be the leader of the zombie race.
-I've been low key preparing for this my whole life. -Rachel, 25 But honestly, whatever did happen to predictability?
-Does anyone have a milkman, a paperboy, or the evening TV at this point? ---Lisa, 25 I haven't dated much in recent years because I've been so focused on my career.
+Here are four sample profiles:

+In the event of a zombie apocalypse, I'd immediately seek them out and get myself turned, and quickly work my way up to be the leader of the zombie race.
+I've been low key preparing for this my whole life. -Rachel, 25

+But honestly, whatever did happen to predictability?
+Does anyone have a milkman, a paperboy, or the evening TV at this point? --Lisa, 25

+I haven't dated much in recent years because I've been so focused on my career.
 Now I'm ready to meet the person who will pull my head out of the books and bring me a bit of happiness.

+---John, 30

----John, 30 I'm such a nut that even squirrels befriend me. ---Carl, 32 On this dating app, you are presented with photos of potential dates, "matches" the app selects based on your profile.
+On this dating app, you are presented with photos of potential dates, "matches" the app selects based on your profile.
 If you like a photo, you swipe right.
 To reject it, you swipe left.
 A woman must initiate a conversation first.
 Founder Whitney Wolfe Herd describes Bumble as a "feminist dating app."
 If a woman whom you have swiped right does not respond within 24 hours, the match disappears.
 You will not appear on her feed and she, not on yours.
 It is time now for you to decide!